supki/pakej/README.md

 ```
 $ pakej
+pakej 0.2.0.0, listening on
+   - localhost:/home/maksenov/.pakej/pakej.sock
+$
 ```

-It's a daemon, so you won't see any useful output right away, but you can look up the pakej process with tools like `ps` or `pgrep`, say.
+It's a daemon, so it releases the console right away, but you can look up the pakej process with tools like `ps` or `pgrep`, say.

 Let's make our first widget!